-Kyphosis is most marked in thoracic area because of the normal dorsal curvature.
-In the lumbar area it is less because of the normal lumbar lordosisbecasue of which the body weight is transmitted posteriorly and collapse is partial
+Kyphosis is most marked in the thoracic area because of the normal dorsal curvature.
+In the lumbar area, it is less because of the normal lumbar lordosis because of which the body weight is transmitted posteriorly and collapse is partial.

-Healing takes place by gradual fibrosis and calcification of the granulmatous tuberculous tissue.
-Eventually the fibrous tissue is ossified, with resulting bony ankylosis of the collapsed vertebrae.
+Healing takes place by gradual fibrosis and calcification of the granulomatous tuberculous tissue.
+Eventually, the fibrous tissue is ossified, with resulting bony ankylosis of the collapsed vertebrae.

-Paravertebral abscess formation occurs in almost every case.
-With collapse of the vertebral body, tuberculous granulation tissue, caseous matter, and necrotic bone and bone marrow are extruded through the bony cortex and accumulate beneath the anterior longitudinal ligament.
+Paravertebral abscess [abscess around vertebra – literal meaning], formation occurs in almost every case.
+With the collapse of the vertebral body, tuberculous granulation tissue, caseous matter, and necrotic bone and bone marrow are extruded through the bony cortex and accumulate beneath the anterior longitudinal ligament.

-These cold abscesses gravitate along the fascial planes andpresent externally at some distance from tee site of the original lesion.
+These cold abscesses gravitate along the fascial planes and present externally at some distance from the site of the original lesion.

-- In the lumbar region the abscess gravitates along the psoas fascial sheath and usually points into the groin just below the inguinal ligament.
+- Lumbar region – the abscess gravitates along the psoas fascial sheath and usually points into the groin just below the inguinal ligament.

-- In the thoracic region, the longitudinal ligaments limit the abscess, which is seen in the radiogram as a fusiform radiopaque shadow at or just below the level of the involved vertebra.
+- Thoracic region – the longitudinal ligaments limit the abscess, which is seen in the radiogram as a fusiform radiopaque shadow at or just below the level of the involved vertebra.